 Also, each subject has dynamic elements, some more than others, so being clear about the syllabus will also help you pick out the right news and put a cap on your current affairs preparation as well.
 On its own current affairs can be very extensive, but once you integrate it with the syllabus and the previous year’s questions, you will not have any trouble in selecting the news you need to read.

 As an IAS officer, planning should be your forte.
 Put that skill to test right away by designing a strategy to follow for the remaining one year.
 Do not rely on coaching institutes for this task, remember, you know yourself best.
 Plan your studies in a way that helps you optimize your output.
 This should be easy once you understand the syllabus and structure of the exam.
 You can take inspiration from other toppers but alter their strategy to your personality.

-There are tons of books and heaps of reading material for this coveted exam.
+There are tons of books for UPSC beginners and heaps of reading material for this coveted exam.
 As a result, finding the source that is most reliable, authentic and comprehensive becomes quite a task.
-My suggestion here would be to do a cursory reading of the books suggested by others and then pick the ones you feel are best suited.
+The suggestion here would be to do a cursory reading of the books suggested by others and then pick the ones you feel are best suited.
 Do not buy books online until you have physically gone through them and feel they will be helpful in your prep.
 No matter which supplementary books you refer to, there is no alternative to NCERTs.
 Always start your prep from them and then move on.

 Devote the maximum time to making notes as this is what you will be referring to in the last few months of your prep.
 You will not have the time to go through all the books at this stage, therefore put everything that is important in your notes.

 Also, make a separate section for the trivia at the end of your notes.
 Once you are done making notes, refer the NCERT of all classes from 6th to 12th and jot down minor things or the things in special boxes in a bullet form for quick revision.

 5. Make Revision a Habit